-Kelvin-Helmholtz velocity wave signatures, including along a cold-frontal zone (Houser and Bluestein, 2011), along a warmfrontal zone and above the boundary layer (Rauber et al., 2017), and in a winter storm within a stable layer over a peak in terrain (Geerts and Miao, 2009).
-Whereas Kelvin-Helmholtz waves tend to move with the prevailing wind, gravity waves can
+Several studies have used radar data to infer microphysics perturbations co-located with Kelvin-Helmholtz velocity wave signatures, including along a cold-frontal zone (Houser and Bluestein, 2011), along a warm-frontal zone and above the boundary layer (Rauber et al., 2017), and in a winter storm within a stable layer over a peak in terrain (Geerts and Miao, 2009).
+Whereas Kelvin-Helmholtz waves tend to move with the prevailing wind, gravity waves can move perpendicularly to or against the prevailing wind or can be geographically fixed relative to mountainous topography.

-- move perpendicular to or against the prevailing wind or can be geographically fixed relative to mountainous topography.
-Snow storms impacting the northeastern US often have precipitation organized into mesoscale bands within the northwest and northeast quadrants of the cyclone (Ganetis et al., 2018).
-Precipitation accumulation is sensitive to the occurrence, intensity, and propagation of these bands (Novak et al., 2004, 2008; Novak and Colle, 2012; Ganetis et al., 2018; Kenyon et al., 2019). - 30 Investigation of Doppler radial velocity data for northeastern US snow storms has shown the frequent occurrence of transient, banded velocity perturbations that move perpendicular to the mean flow in a wave-like pattern.
+Snow storms impacting the northeastern US often have precipitation organized into mesoscale bands within the northwestern and northeastern quadrants of the cyclone (Ganetis et al., 2018).
+These snow bands are typically a few tens of kilometers along the short axis and < 200 km along the long axis.
+Precipitation accumulation is sensitive to the occurrence, intensity, and propagation of these bands (Novak et al., 2004, 2008; Novak and Colle, 2012; Ganetis et al., 2018; Kenyon et al., 2020).
+Investigation of Doppler radial velocity data for northeastern US snow storms has shown the frequent occurrence of transient, banded velocity perturbations that move perpendicularly to the mean flow in a wavelike pattern.
 These velocity perturbations often co-occur with mesoscale snow bands (Hoban et al., 2017).
-Figure 1 illustrates a snow storm on 12 January 2011 in the Boston, MA area in which WSR-88D radar data for the 0.5° elevation scan shows sets of roughly linear, southwest to northeast oriented, localized reflectivity enhancements (bands) associated with linear perturbations in radial velocity (waves). - 35 This paper describes a method to routinely detect waves by their perturbations of the horizontal wind using Doppler radial velocity radar observations.
+Figure 1 illustrates a snow storm on 12 January 2011 in the Boston, MA, area in which WSR-88D radar data for the 0.5° elevation scan show sets of roughly linear, southwest-to-northeastoriented, localized reflectivity enhancements (bands) associated with linear perturbations in radial velocity (waves).

+This paper describes a method to routinely detect waves by their perturbations of the horizontal wind using Doppler radial velocity radar observations.
 We refer to these features in the radial velocity data using the generic term "velocity waves" because identification of specific wave types often requires contextual information in addition to radial velocity.
-This method can detect gravity and Kelvin-Helmholtz waves as well as other phenomena that produce roughly linearly oriented horizontal velocity perturbations with an amplitude and on a spatial scale resolvable by Doppler radar, such as gust fronts, hurricane rain - 40 band convergence, sea breezes, and terrain-flow blocking.
-Additional analysis can be done to determine if a velocity wave is in fact a propagating gravity wave, which has a quadrature relationship (90° shift) between the vertical motion and the horizontal wind/pressure perturbation.
+This method can detect gravity and Kelvin-Helmholtz waves as well as other phenomena that produce roughly linearly oriented horizontal velocity perturbations with an amplitude and on a spatial scale resolvable by Doppler radar, such as gust fronts, hurricane rain band convergence, sea breezes, and terrain-flow blocking.
+Additional analysis can be done to determine whether a velocity wave is in fact a propagating gravity wave, which has a quadrature relationship (90° shift) between the vertical motion and the horizontal wind/pressure perturbation.